 Help and support for adopters

-Once you’ve taken your new family pet home, we’ve prepared loads of free online content for you on our advice pages, organised by species, to use whenever you need to - why not take a look at our pet care advice?
+Once you've taken your new family pet home, we've prepared loads of free online content for you, organised by species, to use whenever you need to - why not take a look at our pet care advice?

-Remember, we’re still here for advice and support.
-Please get in touch with the centre you adopted from, and we’ll do our best to help with any questions you may have.
+Remember, we're still here for advice and support.
+If you can't find the information you need get in touch with the centre you adopted from and they'll do their best to help with any questions you may have.

-We have answers to these kinds of questions on our general pet care pages.
+We have answers to these kinds of questions in our general pet care section.

 Cats can find a new home overwhelming and stressful.
 As well as asking the centre for advice, our cat environment pages will give you guidance on making the transition as easy as possible.